Lord Mayor's Suburban Initiative Fund

 - funding towards community sporting organisations equipment and activities within the Ward.

-- read the Lord Mayor's Suburban Initiative Fund Grant Program Guidelines
+- Lord Mayor's Suburban Initiative Fund Grant Program Guidelines

-- download the Lord Mayor's Suburban Initiative Fund Grant Program Conditions - CC10458c (PDF - 50kb).
+- Lord Mayor's Suburban Initiative Fund Grant Program Terms and Conditions.

 How to apply